 “Anything else?”
 Ben asked.

-“Grab some bananas, figs and mangos from the food locker for him while you’re at it.”
+“Hmm.
+Grab some bananas, figs and mangos from the food locker for him while you’re at it.”

 “Sure thing!”

 After Ben scampered away, Dennis turned towards Henry.
 His analogous son.
 He contemplated Ben’s predicament, and how closely it mirrored his own.
 The Wyldcard team had never been in a more precarious situation.
-Their funds were running dry.
+Their savings were running dry.
 What would happen to their Kreatures if the worst case scenario came to pass?
-It was exceedingly unlikely that all 35 of them would find new Tamers.
+It was exceedingly unlikely that all 30+ of them would find new Tamers.
 They couldn’t ship them off to the Alvarez Kreature Sanctuary back in Isla Basaltros; it was packed to capacity and would be for the foreseeable future.
 Many of the team’s Kreatures would have to be put down.

 Dennis scooped Henry up in his arms and held him tightly.